KARAN-D05/8-Bit-Breadboard-Computer/Programmable_RAM(StoredProgramExecution)/Readme_Programmable_RAM(Stored_Program_Execution).md

 - Same steps have to be followed for further instruction loading
 - Ix_y, x=1,2,3,4 is the sequence in which instuctions will be executed

+## Data Sink Control Buffer array
+- It is connected to ouptut of Interface module to prevent data sinking or losing data 1 when it is connected to a 0
+- The buffer array before another array with OUT_CONTROL pin is the Data Sink control Buffer array
+- The buffers are controlled by the data on the interface module, if the data is 1 then buffer is on if not buffer is in high impedance state preventing data sinking.
+- It is one of the most important module that lets memory cell output data on the bus by stored program execution by preventing data sinking.

 ## How to Use

 1. Install Logisim Evolution from: [Logisim Evolution GitHub](https://github.com/logisim-evolution/logisim-evolution)